These passages have me thinking about fear and authority.

 Next, the people of Keilah are afraid of Saul and plan to sell out David, even though he just saved them.

 When Saul is within reach, David’s men urge him to put an end to their fears and troubles, by killing this crazed King.

-But there is something David fears most, and it’s the Lord.
+But there is something David fears most, and it’s the LORD.
 He anointed Saul king and that still means something.
-Even though he’s crazy now (even, at times, possessed), he’s still God’s appointed leader of His people.
+Even though he’s crazy now (even, at times, possessed), he’s still the LORD’s appointed leader of His people.
 The worthiness God puts on Saul trumps the actions that have made him seem worthless.